griffinlqjones/flex-cards/README.md

 # Griffin's Flex Cards Functional Mixin

 > Flex cards is as flex cards do.
-> They do for me what they'll do for you.
+They do for me what they'll do for you. - Me

 This is a functional SCSS mixin to automatically produce uniformly sized and spaced flex items that will be flush with both the left and right sides of the container while avoiding javascript entirely.